MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/rotate-azure-active-directory-certificates.md

 [!INCLUDE [sqlserver](../../includes/applies-to-version/sqlserver.md)]

-On Azure Arc-enabled SQL Server, Azure extension for SQL Server can automatically rotate certificates for Azure Active Directory authentication for service managed certificates.
-For customer managed certificates, you can follow the steps to rotate the certificate used for Azure Active Directory Authentication.
+On Azure Arc-enabled SQL Server, Azure extension for SQL Server can automatically rotate certificates for Microsoft Entra ID for service managed certificates.
+For customer managed certificates, you can follow the steps to rotate the certificate used for Microsoft Entra ID.

+> [!NOTE]
+> Microsoft Entra ID is the [new name for Azure Active Directory](/azure/active-directory/fundamentals/new-name).

 This article explains how automatic certificate rotation and customer managed certificate rotation works and identifies the process specifics for Windows and Linux operating systems.